samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 Variants of this excercise obviously involve different binning strategies, but such variations would not contribute to the intent of this tutorial.

-Consequently we wish to produce the following topic topology, where we assume some upstream team writes to our three input topics (one for each sensor) of the form `< client-key, sensor reading >`, which are already partitioned by client-key with 100 partitions.
+Consequently we wish to produce the following topic topology, where we assume some upstream component writes to our three input topics (one for each sensor) of the form `< client-key, sensor reading >`, which are already partitioned by client-key with 100 partitions.

 ```
 SX Topic ------------->------------->-----------|